Reactive Abuse, and how to outsmart the games.

 - “I never did that.”
-They did, they just want that part wiping from your memory.
+They did; they just want that part wiped from your memory.

-The main reason a narcissist uses intimidation is, so you fear them, meaning you will conform to their demands out of fear.
-They also use it to manipulate you and cause you more confusion within your mind, with subtle threats, that make you wonder if it’s a real threat if they’re messing around if they will act on this threat or leave it be.
-They do this on purpose, to lay the bait, so you are worried about the threat, but at the same time you don’t want to make a fuss, or you also fear if you speak out, or to other people, they might think you’re overreacting, as the narcissist will tell you and others, “You’re too sensitive.”
+The main reason a narcissist uses intimidation is that you fear them, meaning you will conform to their demands out of fear.
+They also use it to manipulate you and cause you more confusion within your mind, with subtle threats that make you wonder if it’s a real threat if they’re messing around if they will act on this threat or leave it be.
+They do this on purpose, to lay the bait, so you are worried about the threat, but at the same time, you don’t want to make a fuss, or you also fear if you speak out or to other people, they might think you’re overreacting, as the narcissist will tell you and others, “You’re too sensitive.”
 “You’re overeating.” or things like “You are imagining things.”

-This is when your, thoughts, feelings, opinions, weight, shape, Job, relationships, it can be a severe as everything about who you and what you do is rejected, ignored, criticised and judged, by the narcissist.
+This is when your thoughts, feelings, opinions, weight, shape, Job, and relationships, it can be as severe as everything about who you are and what you do is rejected, ignored, criticised and judged by the narcissist.
 They Invalidate with many manipulation tactics.
-The use your weaknesses against you, so if you feel overweight, they’ll make subtle remarks.
+They use your weaknesses against you, so if you feel overweight, they’ll make subtle remarks.

 The Covert Narcissist.

 - Should you eat that?

 - I don’t think that job is for you.

 - I wouldn’t do that.

 - You’re not capable.

 - You’re dumb.